-Power Leads.
-Use the special crimping tool supplied to crimp Red and Blue Male Spade terminals to one end of the longer red and black power wires.
+Using the special crimping tool supplied:

+Crimp Red and Blue Male Spade terminals to one end of the longer Red and Black power wires.
+Crimp Red and Blue Ring terminals to the other ends.

-Attach (by crimping) Red and Blue Female Spade terminals to one end of the Grey motor wires.
+Crimp Blue Female Spade terminals to one end of the Grey motor wires.
+Crimp Blue Ring terminals to the other ends.